 The group, incorporated as Techtonic 3D, has applied to license a robotic systems technology from NASA and plans to begin fundraising and prototyping this year.
 “We want to create sustainable effective technology to solve infrastructure challenges in underserved communities.
 We are working on digital and mechanical systems to boost the economy in these communities to minimize disparities and systemic inequality,” Darsot said.

-Tectonic 3D will be featured in the monthly Startup NASA Speaker Series later this year.
+Techtonic 3D was featured in the monthly Startup NASA Feature Series in June 2022.